-The only true way to select a program that is right for you is to visit.
-Therefore, we encourage you to schedule an appointment with our faculty, staff and students, to participate in classes for a day, and to see a production.
-We are delighted to answer your questions about our program and career opportunities.
-We are also happy to discuss our generous scholarship and workship programs.
+Please browse our website, and we encourage perspective students and their families to schedule an appointment with our faculty, staff, and students, to participate in classes for a day, and to see a production.
+We are always delighted to talk about the Conservatory and to discuss our generous scholarship opportunities.

 If you have any questions about Southeast Missouri State University, the Holland School, or The Jeanine Larson Dobbins Conservatory of Theatre and Dance, please contact me at 573-651-2149 or email@example.com.